 It is proposed that academic libraries provide platforms for storing and preserving the digital outputs of the academic research process.
 The platforms that are developed and maintained, should be based on open digital technologies, to ensure the best possible chance of the technology surviving for the benefit of future researchers.

 Digital preservation is a long term strategy that has two essential components:

 - Preserve and maintain a digital container for the digital research objects.

 - Preserve and maintain the digital research objects themselves.

-If it is accepted that academic libraries should preserve the digital academic record then the next question is how to implement such a service and ensure that is available now and in the future?
+If it is accepted that academic libraries should preserve the digital academic record then the next question to ask is, how to implement such a service and ensure that is available now and in the future?
 A solution is proposed by the following heading.

 CAPACITY PLANNING FOR DIGITAL PRESERVATION BY ACADEMIC RESEARCH LIBRARIES

 The platform for storing the research digital objects is normally called an institutional repository.
 Therefore a digital preservation plan for the repository and the digital objects in the repository should exist.
 This digital preservation plan should ensure that there is ample capacity for the long term operation and maintenance of the repository.